 About the Blackstock Battlefield Passage

-Blackstock Battlefield Passage offers four miles of nature trails along a remote section of the Tyger River where Revolutionary War patriots defeated the British.
+Blackstock Battlefield Passage offers 1.3 miles of nature trails along a remote section of the Tyger River where Revolutionary War patriots defeated the British.
 On November 20, 1780, patriot militia fighting under Gen. Thomas Sumter (aka, “The Carolina Gamecock”) prevailed over British regulars under Lt.
 Col. Banastre Tarleton (aka, “Bloody Ban”).
 Two months later Tarleton lost the Battle of Cowpens and fled north with his remaining troops.

 Preservation of the 54-acre Blackstock battlefield and construction of the Palmetto Trail are a combined effort of Palmetto Conservation, the Spartanburg Greenway Alliance, and the Mary Black Foundation.
 International Paper Company donated the site.
 AmeriCorps NCCC (National Civilian Community Corps) assisted with passage construction.
 Botanists from the A.C.
 Moore Herbarium at the University of South Carolina conducted rare plant surveys, and on-site displays highlight the region’s plant and animal life.